yannarosh/titanic-machine-learning-from-disaster/README.md

 2. Model building and evaluation
 3. Use the final model to predict and submit

-This corresponds with the file hierarchy in this repo, which is along the lines of:
+This corresponds to the file hierarchy in this repo, which is along the lines of:

 **EDA notebooks**